mvr/at/README.md

   (finite-ss-table '(a b 1 c (b a)))
   ```
   etc.
-- classes.lisp in Kenzo contains the meaning of the inscrutable 4
+- classes.lisp in Kenzo contains the meaning of some of the 4 letter
-  letter abbreviations
+  abbreviations
   * ABSM = ABstract SiMplex
   * GMSM = GeoMetric SiMplex
   * CMBN = CoMBinatioN